KlunnyS/Project-SHIONN/README.md

 (4 × binary)  (4 × binary)   (Gaussian)
 ```

-**Loss:** cross-entropy on each binary head + negative log-likelihood (or MSE, as a simpler starting point) on the Gaussian mouse head, summed.
+**Loss:** weighted cross-entropy on each binary head plus Gaussian negative log-likelihood on standardized mouse deltas, summed.

 **Why no recurrence here:** short-horizon skills (walking, looking, jumping, interacting) are well covered by the 4-frame stack's implicit velocity information.
 Behavior cloning is also where a no-op-collapse-resistant prior gets baked in for free, since human demonstrations rarely sit idle.

 **Expected result:** stable movement, basic navigation, natural camera control, reliable interaction — a baseline that substantially reduces the instability and exploration difficulty of RL trained from scratch.

+**Current status:** the v3 policy is trained and can complete the navigation chamber in live attempts.
+Recovery from unfamiliar wall-facing states is inconsistent, so Stage 2 is still active; model-failure videos are used to identify states for new expert recovery demonstrations, not as positive behavior-cloning labels.

 ---